-I am going to a conference on gravity at UC Santa Barbara on Friday and Saturday, which I why I am posting this early, and why I have no time to describe the above papers.
+I am going to a conference on gravity at U.C.
+Santa Barbara on Friday and Saturday, which I why I am posting this early, and why I have no time to describe the above papers.
 I'll talk about my usual obsessions, and hear what other people are up to, perhaps bringing back some words of wisdom for next week's "This Week's Finds".

-1. "Surgical invariants of four-manifolds", by Boguslaw Broda, preprint available as hep-th/9302092.
+1. Boguslaw Broda, "Surgical invariants of four-manifolds", preprint available as hep-th/ 9302092.